yiisoft/yii2/docs/guide/structure-controllers.md

 You can configure [[yii\base\Application::controllerMap|controller map]] to overcome the constraints of the controller IDs and class names described above.
-This is mainly useful when you are using some third-party controllers which you do not control over their class names.
+This is mainly useful when you are using some third-party controllers which you do not have control over their class names.

 You may configure [[yii\base\Application::controllerMap|controller map]] in the [application configuration](structure-applications.md#application-configurations) like the following: